grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 So, can *Curseborne* be stylish and desirable and *new*?

-It's a question that fills me with existential dread because the lingering subtext here, the awful suspicion, is: can *anyone* my age create something stylish and desirable and new?
+It's a question that fills me with existential dread because the lingering subtext here, the awful suspicion, is: can anyone my age create something stylish and desirable and new?
 Because this isn't just a review of *Curseborne*, it's an examination of my youthful relationship with the original *World of Darkness*.

 But did *Onyx Path Publishing* ask themselves the right questions?

-## The Five Pillars of Urban Fantasy RPGs
+## The Five Pillars of Urban Horror RPGs

-Where to begin? *Curseborne* is about 400 pages which is relatively short for an *Onyx Path* core book, but it's dense, including five splats, about thirty sub-splats and at least 3 magic systems.
+Where to begin? *Curseborne* is about 400 pages which is relatively short for an Onyx core book, but it's dense, including five splats, about thirty sub-splats and at least 3 magic systems.
 That's a lot, but I'm not particularly interested in covering the mechanics and sub-systems.
-What I do want to focus is the setting itself.
+I want to focus on the setting.

-So, how am I judging this?
-What makes an urban fantasy setting great?
+So, how do you judge an urban fantasy setting?

-In my opinion, there are five pillars of urban fantasy roleplaying games that make a setting sublime, elements that I feel made games like VtM great.
+In my opinion, there are five pillars of urban fantasy roleplaying games that made games like VtM great.
 They are:

 1. Monsters
 2. Dark World